 Welcome to the official documentation of Progress NativeScript UI

 Progress NativeScript UI is a set of components that enable implementing rich-ui applications for iOS and Android by using NativeScript.
-Progress NativeScript UI is built on top of natively implemented components targeting iOS and Android, which are part of the already familiar Progress UI for Android and Progress UI for iOS suites.
+Progress NativeScript UI is built on top of natively implemented components targeting iOS and Android.

 Progress NativeScript UI contains the following components:

 - Calendar: A calendar component that offers different view modes, animations, great performance and customization options.

 - Chart: A versatile charting component that supports all major Cartesian series types, as well as Pie and Donut series.